 Myspace was the first major social networking web site.
 It allowed users to create

-profiles, add photos, add music, personalize their page, list personal interests,
+profiles, add photos, add music, personalize their pages, list personal interests,

 and more.
 Myspace had 100,000,000 active users by August 2006 and doubled to

-Skype, lauched in August 2003, is a software application that allows users to make
+Skype, launched in August 2003, is a software application that allows users to make

 free voice and video calls and chats over the Internet.
 Skype was purchased by

 Microsoft in May of 2011 for $8.5 Billion.
-For a monthly fee, traditional landline
+For a monthly fee, calls using traditional landline

 telephones and mobile phones can be made, and users can have real phone numbers